-What kinds of spreads can vegans put on crackers?
+What kinds of spreads can vegans put on crackers or chips?

 If you’re looking for delicious spreads and dips, a great option is a salsa.
 Scroll down for even more ideas.
 I’ve got some wonderful recipes.
 Here are a few ideas you can enjoy!

 Is peanut butter vegan?

 Yes, peanut butter is vegan.
-Peanut butter varies greatly by the brand.
+Peanut butter varies greatly by brand.
 I recommend using organic natural peanut butter over the standard type you see in the store.
 Look for peanut butter that has only one ingredient, peanuts.

-Many peanut butters have added sugar, palm oil, and molasses.
+Many peanut butter brands have added sugar, palm oil, and molasses.
 This adds additional sugar, and fat that you do not need.
-If you’re plant-based, buy organic natural sugar to avoid those added oils and sugars.
+If you’re plant-based, buy organic natural peanut butter to avoid added oils and sugars.
 Always check your ingredient label before purchasing.

 Chips and Dips

-These chips and dips are just the thing to hold you and the kids over until dinner time without spoiling your appetite and still fueling your body with healthy nutrients.
+These chips and dips are just the things to hold you and the kids over until dinner time without spoiling your appetite and still fueling your body with healthy nutrients.
 Reduce the salt and oil in tortilla chips from grocery stores and make your own in the air fryer!

 What kid doesn’t love tater tots?
-This collection of delicious savory bites are delish for a yummy filling snack when you need a little something to hold you over until the next meal.
-These snacks are big on flavor without being too overwhelming for kids, and still being extremely satisfying for mom.
+This collection of delicious savory bites are delish for a filling snack when you need a little something to hold you over until the next meal.
+These favorite vegan snacks are big on flavor without being too overwhelming for kids, and still satisfying for mom.

 Energy bites and energy balls are perfect to pop in a lunch box, or container for snack time at school.
-They’re small nutrient dense bites that taste like a treat but deliver on protein.
+They’re small nutrient-dense bites that taste like a treat but deliver on protein.
 The best way to enjoy them is on the go!

-My kids are crazy for energy bites and love to make them with me, so get your kids involved in making some of these.
+My kids are crazy for energy bites and love to make them with me.
 They’re quick and easy with a few simple ingredients.
-My kids love rolling the balls!

 Healthy Vegan Cookies and Bars